 If you’ve never sold a house before, this can be a bit confusing.
 Don’t worry you’re not alone!
 You may find yourself scratching your head.
 You may also be wondering what happens to your mortgage when you sell your house and buy another.

+So what happens to my mortgage when you sell your house?
 When you sell your house to buy another the mortgage on your current house is repaid.
 Your mortgage is secured on your property, which means your lender won’t allow you to sell it unless the mortgage is repaid in full.
 But they will allow your current mortgage to be ported to your new home subject to their approval.

 When you sell your home, a part of the sale proceeds are used to pay off your mortgage.
 Then so long as you have enough equity in your home, you’ll have enough money leftover from the sale to put towards your next purchase.